khartmann2904/Self_Balancing_Robot/README.md

 This is an ongoing build-and-learn platform.
 Recent work has focused on:
 - Debugging Bluepad32 controller integration (input handling, axis mapping)
-- Changing the StepperMotor library to FastAccelStepper library for faster motor control
+- Changing the AccelStepper library to FastAccelStepper library for faster motor control
 - Adding a `balanceTrim` variable to fine-tune the resting balance point

 ## Notes